Director's Spotlight

 A Deep Dive into the 1925 Vision of Edmund Goulding

 The 1925 release of Sally, Irene and Mary marked a significant moment for the stylistic boundaries pushed by Edmund Goulding during the production.
-In the context of United States's rich cinematic history, it invites us to question our own perceptions of Romance narratives.
+In the context of United States's rich cinematic history, it invites us to question our own perceptions of Comedy narratives.

 In Sally, Irene and Mary, Edmund Goulding pushes the boundaries of conventional narrative.
 The film's unique approach to its subject matter has sparked endless debates and interpretations among cinephiles and critics alike.